There is an option now on your profile page

 - Likewise, many Sin City stories tend to have few captions and word balloons spread along "widescreen" panels.
 The Yellow Bastard is one such example where you have entire pages with only a few words.

 - Warhammer 40,000, although it does use the occasional mind blowingly gothic drawing to set the mood, 40k relies mostly on quotations and snippets of fluff to set the plot pieces.
 Good thing it's one of the most quotable pieces of fiction out there.

 - The Order of the Stick, being a stick figure webcomic, relies on its characters' banter to set up its jokes and distribute its plot coupons.
 Sometimes a victim of Walls of Text

 - Dinosaur Comics' entire gimmick is that it always has the same crappy clip art images.
 Fortunately, the dialogue is hilarious.

-- The videogame adaptation of Death Gate is heavily on the dialogue side.
+- The videogame adaptation of The Death Gate Cycle is heavily on the dialogue side.
 It's not so much that there aren't enough graphical depictions or whatever, it's just that there's just so much text in this game.
 Fortunately, it's very good text, and the voice acting on the dialogue is top-notch.